math-script-level and math-style explainerThis document proposes two new CSS properties math-style and

 OpenType math fonts have values about how the script should scale down when

-attributes are implemented in Gecko and
+displaystyle and scriptlevel attributes are implemented in Gecko and

 Stylo via an internal CSS property.
 Actually, more features are implemented

-and maybe this is an opportunity to simplify things.displaystyle
+and maybe this is an opportunity to simplify things.displaystyle attribute is implemented in WebKit using some custom

 CSS-like inheritance.
-It could be rewritten to rely on math-style
+It could be rewritten to rely on math-style instead.

-behavior is implemented but does take into account
+The default scriptlevel behavior is implemented but does take into account

-user-specified attribute and does not interact with displaystyle
+user-specified attribute and does not interact with displaystyle.

-would allow a cleaner and more complete
+Relying on math-script-level would allow a cleaner and more complete

-attributes are tested in MathML WPT, Gecko
+implementation.displaystyle and scriptlevel attributes are tested in MathML WPT, Gecko

 and WebKit tests.
 Having these separate properties could allow to do pure CSS

-tests related to the interaction with font-size
+tests related to the interaction with font-size.math-style propertySee https://mathml-refresh.github.io/mathml-core/#the-math-style-property

-propertySee https://mathml-refresh.github.io/mathml-core/#the-math-script-level-property
+math-script-level propertySee https://mathml-refresh.github.io/mathml-core/#the-math-script-level-property

-See https://mathml-refresh.github.io/mathml-core/#attribute-display, https://mathml-refresh.github.io/mathml-core/#attribute-displaystyle and https://mathml-refresh.github.io/mathml-core/#attribute-scriptlevel
+display, displaystyle and scriptlevelSee https://mathml-refresh.github.io/mathml-core/#attribute-display, https://mathml-refresh.github.io/mathml-core/#attribute-displaystyle and https://mathml-refresh.github.io/mathml-core/#attribute-scriptlevel